On the extremal function for graph minors: The Sparse Case

 \section{The Sparse Case}

 Our approach in the sparse case broadly mirrors that of~\cite{thom01}, except that we need to construct an $H$ minor rather than a complete minor, and the graphs $G$ in which we are working have many fewer edges.
 (Both these difficulties were sidestepped in~\cite{myersthom}, where there were enough edges in the sparse case to find a large complete minor.)
-We will construct 16 dense and highly connected subgraphs of a minor-minimal graph --- in 15 of these we find different subgraphs of $H$ as rooted minors, using Theorem~\ref{T:sectwostrong}, and then we connect these minors together using the remaining dense subgraph.
+We will construct a large number (depending on~$\epsilon$) of disjoint dense and highly connected subgraphs of a minor-minimal graph --- in all but one of these we find different subgraphs of $H$ as rooted minors, using Theorem~\ref{T:sectwostrong}, and then we connect these minors together using the remaining dense subgraph.

-To find the 16 dense subgraphs, we use the fact that, in a minor minimal graph, a typical vertex has a dense neighbourhood.
-Either we can find 16 typical vertices whose neighbourhoods are largely disjoint, in which case we can carry out the programme just described, or most vertices have highly overlapping neighbourhoods.
+To find the dense subgraphs, we use the fact that, in a minor minimal graph, a typical vertex has a dense neighbourhood.
+Either we can find a large number of typical vertices whose neighbourhoods are largely disjoint, in which case we can carry out the programme just described, or most vertices have highly overlapping neighbourhoods.
 The latter case will be handled by the next lemma.
-This lemma is much the same as \cite[Lemma~5.1]{thom01}, but we need to reprove it because the degrees in our graphs are much lower.
-Note there is nothing special about the values $0.3$ , $1/6$ or $100$, but these choices do nicely for the proof of Theorem \ref{T:secthree}.
+This lemma is much the same as \cite[Lemma~5.1]{thom01}, but we need to reprove it because the degrees in our graphs are much lower and the constants involved are different.